shoggoth/ExplodeFight/README.md

 - Make this build on TVOS as well.
 Look at the button class and get the focus rings to work.
 The frameworks will have to have new targets as well.

 ### Completed Tasks
+- User control via GKAgent (movement and shooting).
+Rejig Mob and Player movement components, possibly remove the subclasses of GKAgent2D
 - Sound manager
 - Find out why the explosion sound is getting called twice as often as it should be.
 - Add rules for a demo: maintain the number of Mobs at 10 until 100 total have been spawned.